MicrosoftDocs/office-developer-client-docs/docs/project/project-online-ssis-package-for-odata-delta-sync.md

 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: e0d725da-9e0b-4a19-b8a2-da969eb636c8
-description: "For best performance when replicating PWA data to a SQL Server database for Project Online reporting, we recommend that you schedule regular synchronizations and update only changed data.
-The Project Online: SSIS package for OData delta sync sample package demonstrates how to configure a delta sync that compares the last sync date to the modified date on the Project entity to retrieve data only for projects that have changed since the last sync."
+description: "For best performance when replicating PWA data to a SQL Server database for Project Online reporting, we recommend that you schedule regular synchronizations and update only changed data."
 ---

 # Project Online: SSIS package for OData delta sync